live-clones/recalbox/TESTING.md

 - [ ] Fixed VIC20 extensions => Run games for VIC20 with any extension but .20 .40 .60 .a0 .b0.
 - [ ] Fixed scrapper settings not being saved => Set global scrapper settings without running a global scrapping.
 Instead, run a single game scrapping and check results accordingly
 - [ ] Fixed gamelist.xml being overwritten when edited from outside ES => Run ES, play a game, edit a gamelist from the network share, wait for ES to detect the change, let Es relaunch, then check if your modification is still there
+- [ ] Fixed puae kickstart copy => test WHDL with uae
+- [ ] Fixed puae cd32 & cdtv => run an amiga600 games with UAE, then run a CD32 game, then run a CDTV game (in this exact order).
+All games must work
+- [ ] Fixed VK on 1080p and more => Open VK and use DPAD's up & down to change charset several times.
+No glitches & no messed up screens should occur